 Built Environment and Health-promoting Working Life are the overarching research profiles of the University of Gävle.
 Fields of excellence are, for instance, Spatial Planning with a specialisation in sustainable built environment and Musculoskeletal Disorders which aims to prevent work-related injuries.

-In 2010, the University of Gävle received permission to carry out third-cycle programmes in the profile area of Built Environment and in 2012 Health-promoting Working Life received this permission.
+In 2010, the University of Gävle was given degree-awarding powers for third-cycle programmes in the profile area of Built Environment and in 2012 Health-Promoting Working Life received this permission.

 Sooner than the more traditional universities, we have adapted the programmes to the demands of the market and dared to try new types of teaching, for instance different forms of distance education.
 Today, the University of Gävle is one of Sweden's leading universities when it comes to distance education.
 Certain distance courses have meetings on one of the campus sites, others are based on modern IT support only.
 The wide range of distance courses enables students to live in their home town and still carry out academic studies.